 Power seeking causes people to stand over and supervise the child

 Revenge causes people to punish the child

 Helplessness causes people to look after and protect the child

-In the following scenarios, ask yourself how you feel as the parent, how you feel about the parent's reaction and what the purpose of the child's inappropriate behaviour was.
+In the following scenarios, ask yourself how you feel as the parent, how you feel about the parent's reaction and what the purpose of the child's inappropriate behavior was.

-Mother: Wasn't that a lovely bath, Ayaan?
+Mother: Wasn't that a lovely bath, Alex?
 Now you are clean and dry.
 There you are, Mummy will put you on your bed for a while.
-(Toddler Vivaan comes along and punches Ayaan.)
+(Toddler Vivian comes along and punches Alex.)

-Mother: No, Vivaan!
+Mother: No, Vivian!
 You mustn't hit your baby brother like that.
 You're a naughty boy.

 This scenario illustrates revenge.